twowaits/SDE-Interview-Questions/Google/README.md

   By rotating A any number of times in one direction, we should get B.

 - We have to paint n boards of length {A1, A2, ..
 An}.
 There are k painters available and each takes 1 unit time to paint 1 unit of board.
 The problem is to find the minimum time to get this job done under the constraints that any painter will only paint continuous sections of boards, say board {2, 3, 4} or only board {1} or nothing but not board {2, 4, 5}.

+-- Length of the longest valid substring

+  Simple Approach is to find all the substrings of given string.
+For every string, check if it is a valid string or not.
+If valid and length is more than maximum length so far, then update maximum length.
+We can check whether a substring is valid or not in linear time using a stack